 It is difficult to draw any direct relationship between sanctions and Iran's human rights practices.
-Recent human rights reports by the State Department and the U.N.
-Special Rapporteur on Iran's human rights practices assess that there has been only modest improvement in Iran's practices in recent years, particularly relaxation of enforcement of the public dress code for women.
-The altered policies cannot necessarily be attributed to any alterations of sanctions.
+Human rights reports by the State Department assess that there has been virtually no improvement in Iran's practices in recent years.111

 Since 2012, foreign firms have generally refrained from selling the Iranian government equipment to monitor or censor social media use.
-Such firms include German firm Siemens, Chinese internet infrastructure firm Huawei, and South African firm MTN Group.
 However, the regime retains the ability to monitor and censor social media use, and it is also developing a progressively more advanced cyber capability using indigenously-upgraded technology.